BoreNoMore/BoreNoMore/docs/Docs/preprocessing.md

 It uses the notch_filter function from mne to remove a specified frequency from the data (for example, to eliminate electrical line noise at 50 Hz).
 The filter is applied to the raw data in matrix form.
 3. **FilterEffect**
 It applies a a bandpass filter from mne, restricting data frequencies to a specified range (lowFreq and highFreq).
 The filter function retains only the signals within the selected frequency range, which is useful for filtering out noise outside of the desired bandwidth.

-//TODO should we describe them in details ?

 The derived classes use Python to perform complex signal processing operations.
 By leveraging the Python.Runtime library, these classes integrate with popular Python libraries, such as numpy and mne, to conduct advanced filtering operations directly on the data.